 Yamaha VX Cruiser HO

 The Yamaha VX Cruiser HO features a four-stroke, four-cylinder Yamaha Marine engine with 180HP and high speeds of 65mph.
-It has a lightweight design of just 794-pounds and accommodates up to three people on its seat.
+It has a lightweight design of just 794 pounds and accommodates up to three people on its seat.

-What’s more, you get a large fuel capacity and a 30 GAL storage space.
+Moreover, you get a large fuel capacity and a 30 GAL storage space.